eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Jameson Quinn

 This post obviously would not exist without the incredible work of Jameson Quinn, who died in March 2025.
-Dr. Quinn was a Harvard-trained statistician who contributed so much to the movement to improve our democracy with better voting systems, including his amazing VSE methodology.
+Dr. Quinn was a Harvard-trained statistician who contributed so much to the movement to improve our democracy with better voting systems, including his groundbreaking VSE methodology.
 I never met him, but I certainly owe him a debt of gratitude.
 I hope that this modification to his model does his amazing work justice.
 Please consider donating to the [Jameson Quinn Memorial Fund](https://www.equal.vote/jameson_quinn).

 ### The Jupyter Notebook